Yulivu/DA-SA-Group-7/README.md

 Group 7's project repositoty
 ### Project Setup Guide

-#### Install External Libraries

-Project Setup Guide

 Install External Libraries

 This project relies on the following Python libraries: pandas, seaborn, matplotlib, scipy, scikit-learn, and statsmodels.
-You can install these libraries using the following command: pip install pandas seaborn matplotlib scipy scikit-learn statsmodels
+You can install these libraries using the following command:

+Copy this command to install the necessary libraries:**

+pip install pandas seaborn matplotlib scipy scikit-learn statsmodels

 Modify Data File Path